We Respect Your Privacy

 Legal and Political Context

-In May 2025, a federal court ruled that reciprocal and fentanyl tariffs exceeded presidential authority under IEEPA.
-A stay was issued pending appeal, allowing the tariffs to remain in effect but injecting uncertainty into the regulatory environment.
-Businesses are now forced to plan around measures that may ultimately be struck down, complicating long-term strategy.
+In August 2025, a federal court ruled that reciprocal and fentanyl tariffs exceeded presidential authority under IEEPA.
+A stay was issued pending appeal on August 29, 2025, allowing the tariffs to remain in effect but injecting uncertainty into the regulatory environment.

 Conclusion